crislin-rose/digital-writing-folio/class-exercises-and-project-iteration.md

 ### **Iterations**

 I have not begun the iterative process yet in regards to my work.
 As I spent most of the week planning and drafting, so that is what I will be trialing this week.\
-For my first test, I want to play around with creating text boxes and playing with the cyclical links in Twine.
+For my first test, I want to play around with creating text boxes and playing with the cyclical links in Twine where your choice sticks throughout the story.
+This would help set up the atmosphere as well as making the player's choices about appearance matter throughout the gameplay.

 ## Progress Check (23.4.25)